-With the relaxations of normal examination procedures during COVID-19 pandemic, if you live in Canada and wish to take your exam remotely due to COVID-19, read these basic requirements below.
+With the relaxations of normal examination procedures during COVID-19 pandemic, if you are on Canadian soil and wish to take your exam remotely due to COVID-19, read these basic requirements below.

 - You need to be equipped with a computer capable of attending a videoconference call via Zoom.
 That computer will be used so that we can interact and that you can see the exam contents and does not need to have audio, but if it does that is helpful.